Philadelphia Travel Guide

 With impressive food, music and art scenes, diverse neighbourhoods, and oodles of fascinating history, Philadelphia is one of the best-loved cities in the US.
 Endearingly known as the 'City of Brotherly Love' and the 'Cradle of Liberty', Philadelphia is a fun and interesting destination, associated with lofty and inspiring moments in the history of the US.
 The many famous historic attractions are the main lure for travellers, but Philadelphia really does boast something for everybody.

 A holiday in Philadelphia is a delightful exercise in exploring the city's many diverse districts: the Old City, where the Liberty Bell takes pride of place; the city centre, filled with shopping malls and museums; the Italian-flavoured South Philly; and the trendy, arty district of the North Liberties.
-Rich history and a lively student population combine to ensure a Philadelphia holiday is a busy buzz.
+Rich history and a lively student population combine to ensure a lively Philadelphia holiday.
 Regarded as one of the nation's most dynamic destinations, a holiday in Philadelphia offers enough to please any age group.

 Best time to visit Philadelphia